meta-learn/meta-learn.github.io/2020/index.md

 The three best papers submitted will be presented as 15-minute contributed talks.

-Submissions can be made at [https://cmt3.research.microsoft.com/METALEARN2020/Submission/Index](https://cmt3.research.microsoft.com/METALEARN2020/Submission/Index) by [4 October 2020, 06:00 PM PDT](https://neurips.cc/Conferences/2020/Dates).
+~Submissions can be made at [https://cmt3.research.microsoft.com/METALEARN2020/Submission/Index](https://cmt3.research.microsoft.com/METALEARN2020/Submission/Index).~ The submission portal has now closed.

 ### FAQ